orb-lang/espalier/doc/md/espalier/grammars/pegmeta.md

   Builds a Grammar out of a parsed Peg set\.
 All non\-self parameters are optional\.

-\- Params:
+- Params:

-  \- metas:  Metatables for function behavior \(this module is an example of
+  - metas:  Metatables for function behavior \(this module is an example of this parameter\)\.
-            this parameter\)\.

-  \- pre:  A function operating on the string to be parsed before the grammar
+  - pre:  A function operating on the string to be parsed before the grammar is Matched\.
-          is Matched\.
 Expected to return a string\.

-  \- post:  A function operating on the Nodes returned by the match, before the
-           AST is returned\.
+  - post:  A function operating on the Nodes returned by the match, before the AST is returned\.
 Expected to return an AST, but whatever it returns will be passed on by the Grammar\.

-  \- extraLpeg:  String inserted after generated rules and before the final
-                =end= of the function\.
+  - extraLpeg:  String inserted after generated rules and before the final `end` of the function\.

-  \- header:  String inserted before the beginning of the generated
+  - header:  String inserted before the beginning of the generated function\.
-             function\.

-             This and =extraLpeg= must be valid Lua chunks\.
+      This and `extraLpeg` must be valid Lua chunks\.

 The resulting Grammar is stored as `rules.grammar` and can be invoked with the corresponding `__call` metamethod\.  `toGrammar` will overwrite these if they